-If you would like to know more about Senator position, please contact one of the currently elected Senators from available under the Senators Tab above.
+If you would like to know more about Senator position, please contact one of the currently elected Senators listed on the Senators Tab above.

-The schools and units shown elected representatives and alternate representatives in Spring 2014 for the 2014-2016 term.
-View the election results.
+The schools and units below will elect representatives and alternate representatives in March 2015 for the 2015-2017 term.

-The Administrative Management Council is led by four annually elected officers -- Chair, Vice Chair, Secretary and Treasurer.
-Officers are elected each April for a one year term, with a maximum of two consective terms.
-Functions of each respective officer are available in the AMC Bylaws (PDF).
+The Administrative Management Council is led by four annually-elected officers: Chair, Vice Chair, Secretary and Treasurer.
+Officers are elected each April for a one year term, with a maximum of two consecutive terms.
+The functions of each officer are described in the AMC Bylaws (PDF).